voxmachina/ng-slideshow/README.md

 import {FormsModule} from '@angular/forms';
 import {HttpModule} from '@angular/http';
 import {AppComponent} from './app.component';
-import {SlideshowModule} from './slideshow/slideshow.module'; // IMPORT THE SLIDESHOW MODULE
+import {SlideshowModule} from 'ng-slideshow'; // IMPORT THE SLIDESHOW MODULE

 @NgModule({
   declarations: [